Cameron Archer

 He has also written papers and articles on various topics – view/download list of papers.

-The Magic Valley” reflects Cameron’s PhD but is more related to his experiences in the Valley and knowledge gained through local history and by interviewing many long time residents.
+“The Magic Valley” reflects Cameron’s PhD but is more related to his experiences in the Valley and knowledge gained through local history and by interviewing many long time residents.

 Cameron’s next book “Highlands to the Limestone Plains” began with his desire to understand the broader factors and developments that underpinned his Scottish forebears’ emigration to Australia and onto the Southern Tablelands.
 This focus on the wider economic and social forces in order to gain a better understanding of family history is rare among today’s genre of genealogical research and publication.

-Cameron’s latest book “Resilience at the Foot of the Brindabellas” reflects his family’s association with this locality for three generations, initially on the massive Cavan Run of 52,000 acres.
+Cameron’s more recent book “Resilience at the Foot of the Brindabellas” reflects his family’s association with this locality for three generations, initially on the massive Cavan Run of 52,000 acres.
 He describes how the Ngunnawal people used these lands for thousands of years.
 He uses the Cavan Farm diaries to create a unique picture of life on the grazing run.
 Cameron then journeys through the first half of the 1900s, through the challenges of droughts, wars, depressions and rabbit plagues that created a resilient community.

 Online Bookstore